 \chapter{Introduction}

-Market making is a fast-growing business in the financial market, and it benefits the market by fostering liquidity\cite{elainewah2020mmWealfh}.
-Market making is one of the high-frequency trading strategies and is sensitive to the rule set by exchanges.
+Market making is a fast-growing business in financial markets, and it benefits the market by fostering liquidity\cite{elainewah2020mmWealfh}.
+Market making is one of the high-frequency tradings and is sensitive to exchanges' rules.
 Rules like transparency setting or data disclosure will significantly affect the performance of marking making.
-China's commodity future is a prosperous market where the total trading amount is 18 trillion for 2021.
-Compared with a developed market like the Chicago Mercantile Exchange(CME) where the High-frequency trading(HFT) counts for 70\% of its daily trading volume, market making in China is estimated to be around 30\%\cite{Huang2019ats}.
-Therefore, in the foreseeable future, the percentage of HFT would continuously increase further.
+China's commodity future is a thriving market where the total trading amount is 87 trillion for 2021.
+Compared with a developed market like the Chicago Mercantile Exchange(CME), where the High-frequency trading(HFT) counts for 70\% of its daily trading volume, market-making in China is estimated to be around 30\%\cite{Huang2019ats}.
+Therefore, the percentage of HFT will continuously increase further in the foreseeable future.
 Traditionally method in market making focuses on treating it as a stochastic control problem and solving the corresponding stochastic Partial differential equation(SPDE) to obtain the optimal strategy.
-However, SPDE methods rely heavily on assumptions and cannot to large extent leverage the real historical data.
+However, SPDE methods rely heavily on assumptions and cannot largely leverage the historical data.
 Besides, it is complicated to incorporate some constraints imposed by exchanges.
 Surprised by the gigantic success of Reinforcement Learning(RL) in control problems, an increasing number of studies in the market making has converted to applying RL since 2018.
 However, there are few studies on China's commodity market.

-In this study, we focus on applying Reinforcement learning to market making in China Commodity Future Market.
-Because of different regulation rules, market making strategy developed in other markets cannot be directly deployed in China's market.
-We adapt the RL algorithm to China Commodity Future Market and develop the Automatic Trading System(ATS) for testing and deploying in the future.
-Specifically, our contribution is 1) we design RL agent and very its effectiveness through comparison experiment with baseline model; 2) develop our own Xtrader ATS which provides a convenient programming interface and supports multi-strategies; 3)conduct partial dependence analysis to get the insight of agent's behavior pattern.
+This study focuses on applying Reinforcement learning to market-making in China Commodity Future Market.
+Because of different regulation rules, market-making strategies developed in other markets cannot be directly deployed in China.
+We adapt the RL algorithm to China Commodity Future Market and develop the Automatic Trading System(ATS) for testing and deployment in the future.
+Specifically, our contributions are: 1) we design an RL agent and verify its effectiveness through a comparison experiment with a baseline model; 2) develop our own Xtrader ATS, which provides a convenient programming interface and supports multi-strategies; 3)conduct partial dependence analysis to get more insight of agent's behavior pattern.